lyra/plugin-woocommerce/readme.txt

 * Replace deprecated code (that gets redirection to gateway URL) to avoid notices in log file.

 = 1.2.1, 2015-05-19 =
-* Not use jquery in frontend to avoid redirection problems in some sites.
+* Not use jQuery in frontend to avoid redirection problems in some sites.
 * Trim spaces from data before sending form to payment gateway.

 = 1.2, 2015-02-19 =